andrejadd/BRAMP/README.md

 - add the synthetic data generator? or better to leave it in one package?
 - put in basic evaluation script that is currently in another place.

-Maybe not important for future use because its specific to an SGE/PBS cluster.:

-- make the push.dsh.jobs.py script easier to read, maybe use a parameter vector such as job.params = [waittime, dataids, targets, run.ids, iterations, additional.param].
-From this the JOB.queue is then created and I can have all important in one line